 If you are currently at the MS level , please describe your progress in each of the following areas: 1.
-Progress made in forming your thesis committee (indicate committee members): 2.
-Progress in developing a thesis topic (e.g., initial stages, approved by advisor, etc.): 3.
-Progress in writing and defending your thesis: 4.
-Other research/professional activities (i.e. field work, papers) in the past year: If you are currently at the Ph.D. level , please describe your progress in each of the following area s: 1.
-(Optional) Progress made in preparing your MS thesis for publication:

-2. Progress on candidacy exams (topics selected, committee formed, reading list approved, etc.)
+Pr rogress made in forming your thesis committee (indicate committee members): 2.
+Pr rogress in developing a thesis topic (e.g., initial stages, approved by advisor, etc.): 3.
+Pr rogress in writing and defending your thesis: 4.
+O ther research/professional activities (i.e. field work, papers) in the past year: If you are currently at the Ph.D. level , please describe your progress in each of the following areas: 1.
+(0 Optional) Progress made in preparing your MS thesis for publication: 2.
+Pr rogress on candidacy exams (topics selected, committee formed, reading list approved, etc.)

-3. Progress made on your dissertation proposal (e.g., idea discussed with advisor, draft prepared committee formed, committee-approved proposal, etc.): 1, 4.
-Progress made on your dissertation: 5.
-Progress made on other research papers/publications: For all students: Please list your academic goals for the coming year developed in consultation with your advisor: Please note here any additional information that should be considered in evaluating your performance progress (optional): e and
+5. Progress made on other research papers/publications: For all students: Please list your academic goals for the coming year developed in consultation with your advisor: Please note here any additional information that should be considered in evaluating your performance an progress (optional):